vlad-ds/anki-german-citizen-test/README.md

 Starting with just a PDF, I built an AI-powered workflow to:

-* Extract questions and find accurate answers
+* Transcribe the questions into a structured format
+* Derive the correct answer for each question
 * Generate clear explanations
-* Format the data for seamless use in tools like Anki
+* Format the data into Anki format

 Interested in creating something similar or unlocking the potential of AI for your projects?